GVR at the Movies!

 Box office hours are Monday-Friday 8 am-4 pm, weekends and holidays from 10 am-2 pm, and one hour prior to performances and events.
 Tickets are currently available for all movies listed.

-Due to the high demand of movie tickets, GVR members may reserve a maximum of two tickets.
-As a courtesy to others, if it is determine that you are unable to use your movie tickets, please return your tickets as soon as possible to the box office.
+Due to the high demand of movie tickets, GVR members may reserve a maximum of two tickets per person.
+As a courtesy to others, if it is determined that you are unable to use your movie tickets, please return your tickets as soon as possible to the box office.
 This may allow other members to take advantage of attending a free movie.

 Movies are free to members and their guests but donations are accepted and much appreciated.
 Donations help to defray the cost of movie licensing fees.

 Movies are general admission.

 Movies are shown at 2pm (open captioning) and in the evening at 7pm.

 Doors open approximately 30 minutes prior to the show.

 Popcorn and concessions are available for purchase at all movies.

 Patrons must turn off or silence all electronic devices during movie showings.
 Patrons are also asked to refrain from any behavior that could be distracting to others during the show.